Islamic State – Central Africa Province: Mozambican wing (until 2022)

+Policies

+Though maintaining locally developed characteristics, IS-CAP has generally adopted the ideology of the Islamic State and several policies of IS-Central.
+For instance, it has embraced the harsh treatment of Christians based on rules outlined by IS-Central, including the jizya tax and various restrictions; Christians who do not comply with these rules are persecuted by IS-CAP.
+IS-CAP is regarded as the politically most extreme group active in the DR Congo and Uganda, having been blamed for numerous massacres of civilians, especially Christians.

 Propaganda

 IS-CAP's Congolese branch produces propaganda videos.
 Over time, the group began to integrate its media output into the Islamic State's central media apparatus.
 It first began producing beheading videos in 2021.
 Its propaganda has also become increasingly localized over the years, with it starting to use Swahili nasheeds instead of Arabic ones since 2022.
 At the same time, it has gradually begun to copy IS-Central's media style: For instance, IS-CAP integrated "hyper-violence" into its videos.
 The individuals appearing in its media also began to dress in black kanzus which are similar to the clothing often worn by IS members in other parts of the world.
 Researchers Caleb Weiss and Ryan O'Farrell stated that IS-CAP is trying to present itself as "regionally-oriented representative of the Islamic State’s global brand".

+By 2022, IS-CAP had become important enough to the IS central command that official IS propaganda implored foreign volunteers to venture to the Congo, Mozambique or other African areas instead of the Middle East, as "the land of Africa [...] is today a land of hijra and jihad".
+However, Operation Shujaa had a major impact on IS-CAP'S propaganda.
+In 2024, researchers Caleb Weiss and Ryan O'Farrell stated that the group's media had been reduced to a "shadow of its former self" due to the Uganda-Congolese military offensive.